deepmodeling/dpdispatcher/doc/run.md

 :linenos:
 ```

-The PEP 723 metadata `tool.dpdispatcher` is defined as below:
+The PEP 723 metadata entries for `tool.dpdispatcher` are defined as below:

 ```{dargs}
 :module: dpdispatcher.run